 The iPad can be FORCED into a device that can help kinda-sorta help you do better at making ACTUAL WORK.

-There’s the iPad, iPad Mini and now the “jumbo” iPad Pro which.. is just a REALLY BIG iPad with some specialty apps to help you try to do ACTUAL WORK.
+There’s the iPad, iPad Mini and now the “jumbo” iPad Pro which.. is just a REALLY BIG iPad and pen with some specialty apps to help you try to do ACTUAL WORK.

 But honestly, I’ve tried a lot of stuff, and NOTHING BEATS A LAPTOP for ACTUAL WORK.